pact2024/pact2024.github.io/README.md

-# PACT 2023 Conference Website
+# PACT 2024 Conference Website

-Please email pact2023@googlegroups.com if you have suggestions.
+Please email danwong@ucr.edu if you have suggestions.